- Asthma Home

 Creating Healthy Indoor Air Quality in Schools is the Environmental Protection Agency's (EPA) primary website for indoor air quality in schools.
 Visitors to this site can access many of the best practices documents, new publications that are released, on-demand webinars, and tools for management of air quality in schools.

-Asthma Environmental Intervention Guide for School-Based Health Centers
+Asthma Environmental Intervention Guide for School-Based Health Centers (PDF)

 This resource was developed by the Regional Asthma Management & Prevention (RAMP) group in partnership with the California School-Based Health Alliance.
 It includes information on improving indoor air quality in schools and has an appendix with additional resources and tools.